MelonKony/millmint/site/factbook/bulletin/multiculturalism.md

 * Facilitating multicultural cohesion requires careful management, since cultural differences can provoke marginalisation, prejudice and even ghettoisation of communities.
 * These social ills damage trust, opportunity, prosperity and the common sense of identity.
 * Consequently, administrating integration and multiculturalism is a matter of national priority for their government.
-* Their competent and pragmatic approach allows Vekllei to enjoy the strong benefits of a diverse population while improving the social nature of their economy and society.
+* Their competent and pragmatic approach allows Vekllei to enjoy the strong benefits of a diverse population while protecting the trusting nature of their society.
 {{</note>}}

-The [[vekllei|Commonwealth]] is a remarkably cohesive nation with a strong civic identity.
-It is home to about 26 million people, and almost all of those people have come from somewhere.
+The [[vekllei|Commonwealth]] is a remarkably stable nation with a strong civic identity.
+It is home to about 26 million people, and almost all of those people have ancestors that come from somewhere else.
 Although the country is home to many indigenous groups,[^indigenous] the vast majority of Vekllei people have roots going back only a few hundred years.
 Many of them arrived in the colonial period as slaves or settlers, a duality which profoundly impacts modern Vekllei demography.
 Others arrived ashore in waves of migration -- British and Americans, Irish and Northern Celts, Southern Europeans, Indians, Chinese and most recently Africans.

 In this sense, empire and immigration characterise and contribute to Vekllei's founding myth.
 The imperial precursors of Commonwealth federalism have treated the problems of its many cultures in different ways -- most often by exacerbating them in self-interest or cynical competition.
 Today things are different, and society has evolved.
 The dignity of all people has been recognised after 20th-century barbarism outraged the conscience of mankind, and human rights remain a core principle of civilisation.
 In Vekllei, these ideals have to be translated pragmatically, in the realistic and straightforward fashion of its social projects.